Jordyquench/Three-ideas/README.md

 **How might it be built?**

-The main thing would be the motion comic itself, like I said before, it would be either a web based application, or an application designed and build for a tablet, I think a phone would be too small to get the full experience.
+The main thing would be the motion comic itself, like I said before, it would be either a web based application, or an application designed and built for a tablet, I think a phone would be too small to get the full experience.

 I would do the initial designs on either Illustrator or Photoshop, depending on what the design is, then take those stills into after effects where the motion would be added.